kaliber5/ember-cli-yadda-opinionated/README.md

     If you need a non-id string that starts with `@`, wrap it with quotes.

+* Empty cells are treated as `null`.

 * Other values are parsed as JSON.
-Note that strings, numbers and booleans are JSON entries in their full right. :)
+Note that strings, numbers, booleans and `null` are JSON entries in their full right. :)

     This means that you must wrap strings in double quotes.